Your Child's Thoracic Insufficiency Syndrome Evaluation and Treatment Planning

-At Children’s Hospital of Philadelphia’s Wyss/Campbell Center for Thoracic Insufficiency Syndrome, you child will undergo a comprehensive evaluation of their spine and chest wall deformity.
+The first step for patients who come to Children’s Hospital of Philadelphia’s Wyss/Campbell Center for Thoracic Insufficiency Syndrome (CTIS) is to undergo a comprehensive evaluation of their spine and chest wall deformity.

-Before your child comes for their first appointment with our center, you will be contacted by either Mary Ovelman, BSN, RN, RRT, our CTIS nurse navigator, or Susanne Manzoni, BSN, RN, our program’s nurse manager.
+Before your child comes for their first appointment with our center, you will be contacted by Susanne Manzoni, BSN, RN, our program’s nurse manager.
 These experienced nurses will gather important information about your child’s medical history, any pertinent medical records and imaging, as well as demographic and insurance information, to begin creating a patient chart that our physician team will review before your child’s first visit.

-We do our best to adapt the scheduling of evaluation and treatment based on the distance our patients travel.
-(See our evaluation and treatment timeline below.)
+We do our best to adapt the scheduling of evaluation and treatment of your child based on the distance your family must travel.

 Initial TIS evaluation at CHOP